-- Fill a mason jar with equal parts oil and cannabis.
+- Fill a mason jar with equal parts of oil and cannabis.
 Cover with lid.

 - Place the mason jar in the crockpot and put the crockpot on high.

-- Burp the jar after about a half hour to make sure that there's not too much pressure building up.
+- Burp the jar after a half-hour to make sure that there's not too much pressure building up.
 If you get a lot of pressure on the first burp, make sure to burp the jar often.

 - There's absolutely no risk of overcooking this oil.
-The water in your crockpot might simmer, but probably wont boil (even on high), so feel free to leave it in there for as long as you'd like.
-Luke did it for 4 hours, and I've
+The water in your crockpot might simmer, but probably won't boil (even on high), so feel free to leave it in there for as long as you'd like.
+I've

-forgotten itpurposefully did it for nearly 24 hours and it turned out just fine.
+forgotten itpurposefully done it for nearly 24 hours and it turned out just fine.

 - Strain with cheesecloth (save for making High Chai).

 - Store normally.
 Use oil in Cannabanana Bread or Artichoke Dip.

 Any questions, comments or stories?
 Let me know in the comments or in the Wake and Bake Facebook group.

 - Oil or butter of your choice